-Craig-E-ClairCastle, alternatively called Dundas Castle, is nestled away like a decaying fairy tale in the enshrouding forests of the Catskill Mountains.
+Craig-E-Clair Castle, alternatively called Dundas Castle, is nestled away like a decaying fairy tale in the enshrouding forests of the Catskill Mountains.

 Even today, a fair amount of mystery and intrigue surrounds the castle.
 With varying dates attributed to its construction, no one seems to be certain of its history.
-What truth is reasonably certain, however, is that the structure was originally a summer lodge built by Bradford Lee Gilbert in the early 1880's.
-The name of Craig-E-Clair is said to have come from Gilbert’s wife, a Scottish native who was reminded of small town by the name of Craig-E-Clare in Scotland.
-After Gilbert passed away in 1911, the land and lodge was sold to Maurice Sternbeck, before coming into the possession of Ralph Wurts-Dundas in 1915.
+What truth is reasonably certain, however, is that the structure was originally a summer lodge built by Bradford Lee Gilbert in the early 1880s.
+The name of Craig-E-Clair is said to have come from Gilbert’s wife, a Scottish native who was reminded of a small town by the name of Craig-E-Clare in Scotland.
+After Gilbert passed away in 1911, the land and lodge were sold to Maurice Sternbeck, before coming into the possession of Ralph Wurts-Dundas in 1915.
 Dundas began construction of the castle soon after, but never lived to see it completed, dying in 1921 while the estate was in the final stages of construction.

 The curious history of the place, the tradition of every endeavor put upon it of failing, and its eventual abandonment have given rise to many legends about the house.
-Some say it is haunted by the ghost of Anna Dundas, who they claim was locked in an upstairs room.
-Others say that the three heart-shaped ponds on the property fill with blood on the full moon.
+Some say it is haunted by the ghost of Josephine Dundas, who they claim was locked in an upstairs room.
+Others say that the three heart-shaped ponds on the property filled with blood on the full moon.
 There is no evidence that anyone was ever locked in any of the rooms, indeed, according to the history available, no one ever lived there for any amount of time at all.
-Fact however, cannot deny that the site has an atmosphere that can stir the imagination of anyone who sees the castle, alone in its mountains, with no company but the silent trees.
+The fact, however, cannot deny that the site has an atmosphere that can stir the imagination of anyone who sees the castle, alone in its mountains, with no company but the silent trees.

 Update as of 2021: The castle is currently under construction to become a hotel.
 The primary owner predicts it should be finished by the summer of 2022.